dylan-profiler/visions/docsrc/source/visions/thinker/graph_view.rst

 Type detection
 ^^^^^^^^^^^^^^

-For any typeset and Pandas Series :math:`S` (i.e. a bag of values), there is the operation type detection to be :math:`f: \textrm{Typeset} \times S \to \textrm{Type}`.
+For any typeset and sequence :math:`S` (i.e. a bag of values), the type detection operation is defined as :math:`f: \textrm{Typeset} \times S \to \textrm{Type}`.
-The function returns the narrowest matching type given a Series.
+This function returns the narrowest matching type given a Series.
-Type detection is implemented as depth first search starting at the root note.
+Type detection is implemented as depth first search starting at the root node.
 Hence detection (and inference) return the narrowest possible type.

 Relational mapping extensions
 -----------------------------

-TODO: Identity transformation nad note in practice we don't check this...
+TODO: Identity transformation and note in practice we don't check this...

 We extend the data structure to support mappings from one data type to another.
 Relational mappings are very similar to the edges in the base data structure.